vuematerial/vue-material/ROADMAP.md

   - [ ] Dynamic Themes
 - [ ] UI Elements summary

-* Components/Features marked with a `NEW` label do not exists on the current version ** Components/Features marked with a `NEW API` can introduce major breaking changes.
+** Components/Features marked with a `NEW` label do not exists on the current version ** Components/Features marked with a `NEW API` can introduce major breaking changes.
+** Mostly of unchecked components are only demanding a new docs page.

 I will point out those changes inside the migration guide.